Eren-is/SpTrackGetter/README.md

     - Valence

 ## SpTrackGetter arguments
+When creating a new SpTrackGetter instance, you can configure it with the following parameters:
 | Argument                | Type   | Default | Description                                                                                    |
 | ----------------------- | ------ | ------- | ---------------------------------------------------------------------------------------------- |
 | `url`                   | `str`  | `""`    | The track URL to process.
 Leave empty if you plan to provide the URL later via method calls.   |